I was ready to conquer Spain.

 Eating vegetables is good for you.
 It is not fun.
 But you should do it every day.

 Listening activities, however, are different.
 They need to be exciting.

 You might be used to the dull activities that you did in high school language classes: listen to thirty seconds of dry audio, understand only 10% of it, and pray the teacher doesn’t call on you.

-But that’s not fun.
+But that’s not fun and not effective communication.
 You won’t stick to something if you’re not interested in it.
 Not only will you give up early, but you also won’t retain much.

 DO: Find exciting activities that you want to do.

 Languages are nuanced and fascinating.
 They’re meant to be sung, spoken and shouted.
 They’re meant to be broken into spoken poetry or bellowed as speeches.
 With so many options available, why on earth would you listen to something dull?

 Quiz shows produced in a country that speaks your target language.
 Try to answer each question yourself.

 Poetry.
 After you listen to Arabic poetry being spoken aloud, you won’t be able to keep your eyes dry.
 Challenge yourself by memorizing your favorite lines.